TheMaphius/TFG/README.md

 * [Zombie_Assault_WiiMote](https://mega.co.nz/#!e8hEUIqY!LEXebQmf2aIG96IH7qahJydt33jt5WYvhMODHLc4kys)

-*** The models of the game has been remove because the use is only educational.
+*** The models of the game and some songs has been remove because the use was only educational.
-If you want download:
+If you want download the models:
 * http://blog.mixamo.com/featured/zombiewinners
 * http://3drt.com/store/characters/zombie-dogs.html